techtown-training/microservices-bootcamp/exercise/aws/fargate/statelessWebApp.md

 ### Parts

+In this exercise we will run the a stateless web application from the earlier exercise this time in AWS Fargate ECS.
+First change to the directory to build the stateless:

 ~~~shell
 cd ~/microservices-bootcamp/exercise/aws/source/fargate/stateless/image/
 ~~~

+Create the ECR repository:

 ~~~shell
 aws ecr create-repository --repository-name ${LAB_NUMBER}-repo/stateless
 ~~~

+You can verify that the ECR repository is created:

 ~~~shell
 aws ecr describe-repositories | grep ${LAB_NUMBER}-repo/stateless
 ~~~

+## Build the image

+Build the docker image that will be used by the stateless Fargate service:

 ~~~shell
 docker build -t stateless:fargate .
 ~~~

+Let's tag the image with the ECR required tag:

 ~~~shell
 docker tag stateless:fargate ${AWS_ACCOUNT_ID}.dkr.ecr.${AWS_REGION}.amazonaws.com/${LAB_NUMBER}-repo/stateless:fargate
 ~~~

+We can verify that the image exists and has the proper tag:

 ~~~shell
 docker image ls
 ~~~

+## Push the image to ECR

+Make sure we are logged into the ECR:

 ~~~shell
 aws ecr get-login  | sed 's/-e none //g' > ~/docker.login